openfoodfoundation/ofn-UserGuide/advanced-features/collaboration-with-other-enterprises/enterprise-to-enterprise-permissions-e2es.md

 * At a minimum, to stock a producer’s products in your store, you’ll need P-OC to add them to your order cycles.
 * If you wish to modify the producer’s price or stock level, you’ll need them to grant you P-I.
 * If you, or the producer want you to be able to manage \(add, edit, delete\) the producer’s products, you’ll need the producer to grant you P-P
-* If the producer is happy for you to have permission to edit their profile, they can also grant you P-OC.
+* If the producer is happy for you to have permission to edit their profile, they can also grant you P-Profile.

 _Do you distribute through buying groups?
 If so make sure to check out the E2E requirements for buying groups below._